araroque10/araceli-roque-portfolio/README.md

 Portfolio of academic and applied projects in machine learning, medical imaging, computer vision, optimization, and artificial intelligence.

-## About This Repository

-This repository organizes selected implementations, notebooks, and technical reports into a professional portfolio format for job applications and technical review.

 ## Featured Projects

 | Project | Area | Main Files |